asclines/ReadySetFractals/README.md

 ## Installation

 To install the standalone program to generate a fractal on a Linux machine, it is recommended to use the makefile included in the project.
-`make install` will install the program at which point it can be run with `./fractal`
+`make install` will install the program at which point it can be run with `./program`

 ## Usage
-Open up **settings.txt** to change the fractal settings to meet your preferences.
-A detailed guide on the settings file is provided here:
+Currently must be harded coded in the `main.cu` file.
+Will be changed soon

 ##Libraries
 Here is a list of all external libraries used to make this program.